aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLS via C# or Online App" h2=".NET API for POTM to XLS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POTM files to XLS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTM to XLS.

+The first step is to use Aspose.Slides for .NET to export the POTM file to HTML.
+This component provides a wide range of features that enable developers to create, edit, and convert presentations in various formats.
+It also provides the ability to export presentations to HTML, which is necessary for the conversion process.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLS.
+This powerful Spreadsheet Programming API provides a wide range of features that enable developers to create, edit, and convert spreadsheets in various formats.
+It also provides the ability to convert HTML to XLS, which is necessary for the conversion process.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to XLS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLS.
+By using Aspose.Total for .NET, developers can easily convert POTM files to XLS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTM to XLS.
+Firstly, by using Aspose.Slides for .NET, developers can export POTM to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert HTML to XLS.
+This process is quick and easy, and provides developers with a reliable solution for converting POTM files to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}